Freiling87/CCU/CCU/Scratchpad.md

 	H = Hold, usually pending resolution of a separate or grouped issue √ = Fully implemented feature or group of features
 #	C	General
+##		H	Explosion Trait Refactor
+Move Explosion Type to its own trait
+Explode on Death & Suicide bomber would then only need one trait each, or could be variegated in some other dimension (e.g., bomb timers)
 ##		C!
 00 Names
 Be absolutely sure where .WithName is assigning: any with a second argument for DisplayName(Type, string) might be disconnected if you use the wrong one.
 ##		C	Add Cancellations